-Quality Inspection And Testing
+Material Identification, Quality Inspection and Testing

-- Design for Manufacturing review for all quotes provided
+- Design for manufacturing review for all quotes provided

 - Contract review upon receipt of PO